emilschmitz/sitecheck/README.md

 When completing an M&A, lawyers often have to manually review thousands of property locations.

-If they are using a legal agent to assist in their work, they can hook it up to our A2A agent and use it as a subagent.
-The main agent sends our subagent documents containing a set of addresses together with instructions on what to inspect.
+If a lawyer is using a legal agent to assist in their work, they can hook it up to this A2A agent and use it as a subagent.
+The main agent can then our subagent documents containing sets of addresses together with instructions on what to inspect.

 Our agent will then, either by scripting or manually, transform the data into a suitable format.
-It'll also create an optimized image-analysis prompt and a JSON schema containing fields for al the requested information.
-It comes with a pre-configured agent skill for this use case.
+It'll also create an optimized image-analysis prompt and a JSON schema with a field for every requested item of information.
+It comes with a pre-configured agent skill for the M&A use case.

-Then, the agent pipes these inputs into our custom Site Check MCP, which subsequently runs an analysis of all the locations in parallel.
+In the next step, the agent pipes these inputs into our custom Sitecheck MCP, which then runs an analysis of all the locations in parallel.
 It uses Google Maps and Google Street View to obtain a 360-degree view of every site, ensuring the analysis covers both the property and its immediate surroundings.
 These images are all analyzed by a VLM based on the input prompt.
 The results are returned in JSON conforming to input schema using structured generation.
 The MCP then converts the results into human-friendly Excel and machine-readable JSONL format, which the subagent relays back over to the main agent.

 ## Architecture & workflow